nu11une/aiotexpanded/README.md

 All of the respective mod authors for the original tool-set textures

-<sub>Note: I am not affiliated with the author of the Basic AIOTs mod</sub> test
+<sub>Note: I am not affiliated with the author of the Basic AIOTs mod</sub>